sayurimizuguchi/conversation-with-discovery/README.md

   }
 }
 ```
-The ```"action": "callDiscovery"``` will be recognize with the code and will calling to Discovery service.
-You can see the code in the line [#90](https://github.com/sayurimizuguchi/conversation-with-discovery/blob/master/app.js#L90)
+The ```"action": "callDiscovery"``` will be recognized within the code and will call the Discovery service.
+You can view the code in the line [#90] of (https://github.com/sayurimizuguchi/conversation-with-discovery/blob/master/app.js#L90)

 ### Documentation for using Watson Discovery and Watson Conversation